Versus Common Lisp

 Lots more...

 I'm pretty sure there are a lot more things we're missing, but most of them could fall in the “library” section.
-For example we don't have a pretty printer, a loop macro, and the format function is incomplete (though still quite useful).
+For example we don't have a pretty printer — correction 2025, we now have one; a LOOP macro - correction 2025, LOOP has been implemented; and the format function is incomplete (though still quite useful).
 But most of this missing functionality can be written in SLip itself, so it's less essential.

 Fork me on Github